EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    :align: center
    :name: 2c trace look

-   Exemplary trace for a two-color smTIRF measurement, and all different pannels on the *Traces* tab
+   Exemplary trace for a two-color smTIRF measurement, and all different panels on the *Traces* tab

 ..  _manual:
 Manual data analysis and correction